GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /elementsFullHistory/(geometryType)

    Get the full history of OSM data as a GeoJSON feature collection.
 All changes to matching OSM features are included with corresponding ``validFrom`` and ``validTo`` timestamps.
-   This endpoint supports the same ``geometryType`` options as the ``/elements`` endpoint.
+   This endpoint supports the geometry types bbox, centroid and geometry.

+   :query <other>: see above_ (except **format**)
    :query time: required; must consist of two ISO-8601 conform timestrings defining a time interval; no default value
-   :query properties: same as for generic-extraction_
-   :query clipGeometry: same as for generic-extraction_
-   :query <other>: see above_ (except **format**)
+   :query properties: specifies what properties should be included for each feature representing an OSM element: ‘tags’ and/or 'metadata’; multiple values can be delimited by commas; default: empty
+   :query clipGeometry: sboolean operator to specify whether the returned geometries of the features should be clipped to the query's spatial boundary (‘true’), or not (‘false’); default: ‘true’

 .. _generic-extraction: endpoints.html#post--elements-(geometryType)
 .. _above: endpoints.html#post--elements-(aggregation)